 In times of trouble t is pretty standard procedure for repressive countries to close down the internet or block people communicating through social networks.
 And Turkey was no exception when its leaders were challenged in an attempted coup.

 But now Turkey is suffering an even more urgent need to censor the internet.
 Turkey has ordered Wikileaks to be blocked in the country after it released 300,000 emails from Erdogan's AK Party HQ.

 The internet censors of the Telecommunications Communications Board called the move an administrative measure, which is a term commonly used by the organization when blocking access to websites.

 WikiLeaks managed to publish the 294,548 emails on Tuesday, despite its website being subject to a massive cyberattack.
-WikiLeaks has moved forward its publication schedule in response to the [Turkish] government's post-coup purges, WikiLeaks said in the
+WikiLeaks has moved forward its publication schedule in response to the [Turkish] government's post-coup purges, WikiLeaks

 We have verified the material and the source, who is not connected, in any way, to the elements behind the attempted coup, or to a rival political party or state.

 All emails which were released were attributed to akparti.org.tr , the primary domain of the main political force in the country, and cover a period from 2010 up until July 6, 2016, just a week before the failed military coup

 It's been a rough month for Internet freedom in Russia.
 After it breezed through the Duma, President Putin signed the Yarovaya package into law--a set of radical anti-terrorism provisions drafted by ultra-conservative United Russia

 politician Irina Yarovaya, together with a set of instructions on how to implement the new rules.
 Russia's new surveillance law includes mandatory data retention and government backdoors for encrypted communications.